-The municipality is under no obligation to provide this designation to an applicant for a public event SOP.
+The Township of Huron-Kinloss is under no obligation to provide this designation to an applicant for a public event SOP.
 Even with the designation of municipal significance, the AGCO Registrar ultimately decides if the necessary criteria have been met in order for a SOP to be issued.

-APPENDIX B

-Special Occasion Permit Application Exemption
+Appendix B - Request for Special Occasion Permit